Damage and recovery of flagella in soil bacteria exposed to shear within long microchannels: Results

 The averages of the swimming speed distributions, $\bar v$, are shown in Fig.~\ref{fig: v_m and active fraction shear}(a) for both constant shearing length (solid symbols) and constant shearing times (open symbols).
 Up to the highest mean shear rate studied in the experiments with constant shearing time, no systematic differences were apparent in the drop of mean swimming speed between the experiments with constant shearing length versus constant shearing time.

 On the other hand, Fig.~\ref{fig: v_m and active fraction shear}(b) shows the active fraction, $\varphi$, of each strain as a function of the mean shear rate of the flow to which they were exposed.
-It can be seen that for both strains there was a slow decay of $\varphi$ up to shear rates \SI{1e2}{\per\second}, and once this critical shear rate was exceeded, the active fraction decayed rapidly for both strains.
-When comparing the experiments performed with constant shearing distance versus constant shearing time, a notorious difference between strains was observed.
-The decrease in active fraction of WT was much more pronounced when the shearing was applied for a constant time in comparison with a constant shearing length, whereas the active fraction of the $\Delta$\textit{lafA} decayed in a similar way, independent of the shearing conditions.
+It can be seen that for both strains, there was a slow decay of $\varphi$ up to shear rates \SI{1e2}{\per\second}, and once this critical shear rate was exceeded, the active fraction decayed rapidly for both strains.
+The decrease in the active fraction is also evident from the decreasing number of active bacteria available for constructing the PDFs of Fig.~\ref{fig: vel dist shear} in the recorded videos.
+A notorious difference between strains was observed when comparing the experiments performed with constant shearing distance versus constant shearing time.
+The decrease in the active fraction of WT was much more pronounced when the shearing was applied for a constant time in comparison with a constant shearing length, whereas the active fraction of the $\Delta$\textit{lafA} decayed similarly, independent of the shearing conditions.